chucklapress/braket_work/README.md

 [AWS Docs](https://docs.aws.amazon.com/braket/latest/developerguide/braket-get-started-run-circuit.html)

 ## Usage

+The code examples and links to key learning materials are encapsulated in folders
+in the repository week_1, week_2, and I hope to comeback and add new content when I do more.

 I have provided a series of screen captures to show the various tabs in AWS Braket you will be using